4 Exploratory Data Analysis

 Transaction Amount and Churn

 The total transaction amount over the past twelve months (transaction_amount_12) reflects how actively customers use their credit card.
-Higher spending is typically associated with regular engagement, whereas lower spending may indicate reduced usage or a shift toward alternative payment methods.
+Higher spending is often associated with regular account use, whereas lower spending may indicate reduced engagement or a shift toward alternative payment methods.
 Because this feature is continuous, we use boxplots and density plots to examine how its distribution differs between customers who churn and those who remain active.

 ggplot(data = churn) +